 Depending on the time of the year, Geraldton can be a destination in itself or a perfect hub to enjoy many regional experiences and attractions.
 From July to September, use Geraldton as a base to explore the many wildflower locations, or venture further north to Oakabella Homestead, Horrocks Beach, Pink Lake at Port Gregory and Kalbarri.
 During Summer, Geraldton has a wealth of great beaches and summer activities on their doorstep, making it a great family adventure.

-Drive Perth to Geraldton (about 4.5hrs or 415kms), either along the Brand Highway or picturesque Indian Ocean Drive where you can discover the coastal towns of Cervantes, Jurien Bay, Greenhead, Leeman, and Dongara-Port Denison.
+Either along the Brand Highway or picturesque Indian Ocean Drive, this journey takes you through the coastal towns of Cervantes, Jurien Bay, Greenhead, Leeman, and Dongara-Port Denison where there is plenty to discover.
 Consider stopping in to Jurien Bay for a sea-lion snorkeling tour.
 Tours leave from the Jurien Bay Boat Harbour where there is plenty of parking and public toilet facilities including warm showers.

 Tour times are:

 7:30 am – 10:00 am and 10:00 am – 12:30 pm during summer;

 8:30 am – 11:00 am and 11:00 am – 1:30 pm during winter (15th May until 15th September)